wahahachan/context_app_bar/README.md

 ## Features

 * Incorporate flutter native app bar widget.
-You enjoy all the features provided by material and is thus future-proof.
+You enjoy all the features provided by the original material app bar and is thus future-proof.
 * Automatic and animated switching between app bars.
-(Optional, can be turn off)
+(Optional animation, can be disabled)
 * Easy to integrate.
-The switching is triggered by a value notifier, you don't need to worried about heavy and tangled message dispaching between widgets and the app bar.
+The switching is triggered by a value notifier, you don't need to worry about heavy and tangled message dispaching between widgets and the app bar.
 * No other dependencies.
 This widget is built solely based on material flutter widget and follows common  implementation standard.

 ## Getting started